input-output-hk/atala-prism/credentials-verification/docs/protocol/protocol-v0.2.md

 ### Operations

 Users send operations via RPC to nodes.
-Each operation request needs to be signed by the a relevant key (specified for each operation) and wrapped into `SignedAtalaObject` message.
+Each operation request needs to be signed by the relevant key (specified for each operation) and wrapped into `SignedAtalaOperation` message.
 Signature is generated from byte sequence obtained by binary encoding of `AtalaOperation` message.

 Operations must contain the exact fields defined by schemas, unless specified otherwise.
-If there is an extra or missing value, the operation is considered wrongly formed.
+If there is an extra or missing value, the operation is considered to be invalid.

 We can divide operations into two kinds: ones that create a new entity (e.g. CreateDID or IssueCredential) and ones that affect existing one (e.g. UpdateDID, RevokeCredential).
 The latter always contain a field with previous operation